 Parent and carers who are in receipt of one of the following income-related benefits may be entitled to apply for free school meals for their children:

 - Income-based Job Seekers' Allowance

-Child Tax Credit combined with both a household income below £16,190, and not in receipt of any Working Tax Credit
+- Child Tax Credit combined with both a household income below £16,190 per annum and not in receipt of any Working Tax Credit

-You may also qualify if you have just started to work less than 16 hours a week, or immediately after employment has ceased for a temporary four week 'run-on' period only.
+You may also qualify if you have just started to work less than 16 hours a week, or immediately after employment has stopped for a temporary 4-week 'run-on' period.

 Note: Contributions-based benefits, including contribution-related Job Seekers' Allowance do not entitle you to assistance with free school meals.

 All children in Reception, Year 1 and Year 2 are automatically eligible to receive free school meals.

 Parents and carers who feel they may meet the low income criteria as above are asked to apply, as schools will benefit from additional funding known as the Pupil Premium.

 When you apply online for free school meals (or via a paper application), we'll use and process your information for the purposes of your application, and to help support your child's teaching and learning.